Magick Lantern Cycle

 Kenneth Anger

 New York: Film-Makers' Cinematheque, 1966.
 Original film program for the 1966 screening of six Kenneth Anger films, being shown on the Spring Equinox (March 21, 1966).
-Screened at Jonas Mekas' Film-maker's Cinematheque coopperative theater, then located at 125 West 41st Street in New York.
+Screened at Jonas Mekas' Filmmaker's Cinematheque cooperative theater, then located at 125 West 41st Street in New York.

 Films at the screening included "Kustom Kar Kommandos," "Fireworks," "Scorpio Rising," "Eaux d'artifice," and a prelude entitled "Anger Aquarian Arcanum."
 Also included was the premiere screening of the "Sacred Mushroom Edition" of his film "Inauguration of the Pleasure Dome," which condensed an earlier three-screen edition of the film into a single, superimposed image.
 In hip late-1960s fashion, the program includes specific instructions for "psychedelic researchers" who wished to view the film as it was fully intended: "in that Holy Trance called High."